keithhamilton/blackmaas-js/README.md

 So you like Black Metal as a Service, but don't want to have to programmatically make API calls to populate your website with placeholder content?

 Now you can load in content on the fly by adding markup to your DOM, and adding a few lines of javascript.
-This javascript component just levrages the standard Blackmaas API, documentation for which can be found at [http://blackmaas.com/api](http://blackmaas.com/api)
+This javascript component just leverages the standard Blackmaas API, documentation for which can be found at [http://blackmaas.com/api](http://blackmaas.com/api).

 ##How to BlackMaas your site
 Download this repo, put the script into your scripts folder and add it to the head of your document: